philips-software/terraform-provider-hsdp/docs/data-sources/connect_mdm_standard_service.md

 }
 ```

+## Argument Reference

+The following arguments are supports:

+* `name` - (Required) The name standard service to look up

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The StandardService ID
 * `description` - The StandardService descriptions